South Carolina Bucket Truck Accident Lawyer

 A Rose by Any Other Name

 Perhaps you know bucket trucks as cherry pickers, boom trucks, or basket cranes.
-Whatever you call them, these trucks are responsible for severe and often fatal injuries.
+Whatever you call them, these trucks are responsible for severe and often fatal on-the-job injuries.
 Statistics for fatalities are combined with all “aerial lift” (meaning scissor lifts and similar equipment) numbers, but about 70 percent of all such deaths result from bucket trucks.
-Of the workers who die using bucket trucks, about 25 percent are electricians, 15 percent are construction workers, and 13 percent are electrical power installers and repair persons.
-Tree trimmers also experience a significant risk of serious injury or death, often from falls.

 A bucket truck is simply a small-to-medium truck with an extendable pole with a bucket or basket attached.
 This bucket-and-pole combination is usually known as the boom.
 Powered by an electric motor, the hydraulic boom can be controlled from two different locations, both inside the bucket itself and by using a panel in the truck.
 One factor that makes bucket trucks safer these days is that newer trucks can supply power to the boom without running the truck’s engine, meaning that you don’t have to worry about the truck’s moving accidentally.